 Compare this circuit to the preceding circuit.
-This circuit has both LEDs connected in PARALLEL.
-Parallel circuits make components independent of each other but require more complex wiring (notice how this circuit requires more parts than the preceding circuit).
+This circuit has both LEDs connected in PARALLEL. each other but require more complex wiring (notice how this circuit requires more parts than the preceding circuit).
 Both LEDs are bright because each gets the full battery voltage, but they will drain the batteries faster.
 If one LED breaks then the other will still work